Mjz86/c_colon/mcc.md

  copy would use the in parameter and moving/ relocation would be automatically generated(  not using any references would make types trivial to automatically relocate if inner c colon types are trivial) .

- the destructor would also use in val ( no specifier) to relocate the object for final destruction.
+ the destructor would also use in-val ( no specifier) to relocate the object for final destruction.

   these arent just safe , these are also fast , because trivial values are passed by registers , and this language mostly operates on trivial values